1981 Torneo Godó

 The 1981 Torneo Godó or Trofeo Conde de Godó was a tennis tournament that took place on outdoor clay courts at the Real Club de Tenis Barcelona in Barcelona, Catalonia in Spain.
 It was the 29th edition of the tournament and was part of the 1981 Grand Prix circuit.
 It was held from October 5 through October 11, 1981.
 First-seeded Ivan Lendl won his second consecutive singles title at the event.

+This event also carried the joint denominations of the Campeonatos Internacionales de España or Spanish International Championships that was hosted at this venue and location, and was 14th edition to be held in Barcelona, and the 4th edition of the Open Marlborough (for sponsorship reasons).